Alex Jones (footballer, born 1994): Port Vale (loan)

 Jones joined League One club Port Vale on a five-month loan deal in August 2016.
 He remained eligible to play in non-first-team fixtures for Birmingham City during the loan spell.
 He made his Football League debut at Vale Park on 16 August, as an 84th-minute substitute for Anton Forrester in a 1–0 win over Rochdale; he won a penalty within two minutes of coming onto the field, though JJ Hooper missed the ensuing penalty.
 Jones also had a shot blocked by the last defender after running past goalkeeper Josh Lillis deep into stoppage time.
 On 27 August, he scored twice to help the "Valiants" record a 3–1 victory over Scunthorpe United despite being played at wide right of the front three.
-Manager Bruno Ribeiro praised him after the match, saying that "he was fantastic.
-He scored two goals and worked hard. ...
-He is one more option for a winger".
+Manager Bruno Ribeiro praised him after the match.
 His performance won him a place on the Football League Paper's League One Team of the Day.
-Jones said that he enjoyed playing out of position at right-wing for Port Vale as Ribeiro allowed him a free creative role with few defensive duties, and he also admitted he hoped to extend the loan as he did not suit the style of play at his parent club.
 He was nominated for the League One Player of the Month award for August and September after scoring six goals in eight games.
 By the end of his loan spell, Jones had scored ten goals from 21 matches.
 Port Vale had hoped to convert the loan to a permanent deal and, according to club chairman Norman Smurthwaite, had agreed on a fee with Birmingham but were unable to agree on terms with the player's agent.